 Let me introduce you to my newest snack obsession.
 Banana Berry Crunch Baked Oatmeal was the most popular recipe on my site in 2017 and I’m sharing another breakfast or snack option made with oats.
 Made with minimal ingredients, these cookies are a healthier alternative to a standard cookie or granola bar.
 Eat them for breakfast, snack or dessert.
 Who said you couldn’t have cookies for breakfast?
 Healthy No Bake Chocolate Peanut Butter Oatmeal Cookies are the perfect snack for kids and adults.
 Pack them to-go for breakfast or as a sweet afternoon snack.

 These cookies combine a few simple ingredients and then chill in the refrigerator for 30 minutes.
 Coconut oil, maple syrup, banana, peanut butter, oats, vanilla, cinnamon, nutmeg and mini chocolate chips combine for one delectable treat.
 No baking is needed.
 They include everything I love about my daily oatmeal and my favorite afternoon snack.
 Made with peanut butter and oats, these cookies will fill you up.
-Each cookie contains 175 calories and are naturally sweetened with maple syrup.
+Each healthy oatmeal cookie contains 175 calories and are naturally sweetened with maple syrup.
 You can even cut back on the maple syrup without sacrificing flavor.

 While they do need to be chilled, I often pack these cookies as a snack when we travel on cold days.
 Toddlers, kids and adults love them.
 Make a batch or two each week and keep your fridge stocked with healthy snacks.
 With peanut butter oatmeal packed into little snack-size servings, you can take your favorite snack on-the-go.